dvalere/EquityMap/README.md

 ## The Problem

-Federal budget changes in 2026 have introduced stricter eligibility requirements for SNAP and Medicaid, disproportionately impacting residents in D.C.'s eastern wards.
-New work requirements (80 hours/month), tightened income thresholds, and reduced funding for community health programs have created "Benefit Deserts" — areas where residents struggle to locate and access the resources they need.
+Federal budget changes in 2026 have introduced stricter eligibility requirements for SNAP and Medicaid, projected to impact over 5 million Americans.
+New work requirements, tightened income thresholds, and reduced funding for community health programs have created "Benefit Deserts" areas where residents struggle to locate and access the resources they need.
+EquityMap starts with Washington, D.C. as a proof of concept.

 ## Our Solution